Not over yet

 ‘Last thing from me,’ said Miles to Johanssen, ‘do you want to see your girls here?
 We can fly them over.’

 ‘See the girls?
 Here?’
 Johanssen barely gave it a moment’s thought.
 ‘Of course not, no.’

 ‘Thought not.
 Natalie asked me to deliver this camcorder, it’s been watched by the authorities here.
 That’s for you tonight.
-It’s your daughters.
-What you need to do is record a reply on the camcorder for them, you won’t be in prison gear, you’ll be in the library, Chaplain or someone will do the filming.
-I’ll be back in two days to collect at the front desk, I’ll not come in here again.
+It’s your daughters saying hello.
+What you need to do is record a reply on this camcorder for them, you won’t be in prison gear, you’ll be in the library, the Chaplain or someone will do the filming.
+I’ll be back in two days to collect it at the front desk, I’ll not come in here again.
 It will go Royal Mail in a box to the school.’

 ‘I don’t know what to say.’

 ‘Don’t say anything, I’d prefer the brownie points.’

 ‘You really do want that quiet life.
 Maybe if I make threats every few months, I could get you to do more things.’

 ‘I’ll do them anyway – just send word, nicely – and no threats.
 You know the clout I still have.
 OK, need to go.
 You’ve got some video watching to do.’